 Corrosive sublimate dissolves readily in warm water.
-If cold water must be used the addition of salt will bring similar action.
+If cold water must be used, the addition of salt will bring similar action.
 Calomel does not dissolve in water, so the spray must be stirred frequently to maintain complete mixture.
 Apply the spray evenly over the turf with a sprayer or sprinkling can.
-Since corrosive sublimate will attack metals, all metalic equipment should be washed after using.
+Since corrosive sublimate will attack metals, all metallic equipment should be washed after using.
+Even with this precaution preparations containing mercuric chloride will corrode metal.
 It is best to mix the spray materials in a wooden, glass or earthenware container.